euugenechou/dotfiles/README.md

 # Eugene's Dotfiles

-This repository serves as the singular location in which most of my configuration files are stored.
-To install everything, simply run the install.sh script.
+This repository serves as the centralized location to store my config files.
+To install my config, clone this repo into ~/.dotfiles and run install.sh.